Supporters of Christopher Dunn, Lamar Johnson, and Kevin Strickland rally at the Missouri capitol.

 Christopher Dunn asked the Supreme Court of the United States - does innocence matter in the U.S.?
 Is it cruel and unusual punishment to keep an innocent person locked in prison?
 Sadly, the Court declined to hear the case.
 Read the SCOTUS habeas corpus petition here.

-Amherst Professor Austin Sarat highlighted Chris' case, writing for Slate that it's time for SCOTUS to end the nightmare of knowingly incarcerating the wrongfully convicted.
+Amherst College Professor Austin Sarat highlighted Chris' case, writing for Slate that it's time for SCOTUS to end the unconscionable practice of knowingly incarcerating the wrongfully convicted.

-PBS affiliate in St. Louis discusses how Missouri law is keeping Christopher Dunn in prison.
+The PBS affiliate in St. Louis discussed how Missouri law is keeping Christopher Dunn in prison.
 Retired Missouri Supreme Court Chief Justice Wolff and St. Louis University Professor Brumfield-Young join the roundtable on Donnybrook Next Up.

 Christopher Dunn Conversation - Nine PBS